(See also European Society of Cardiology 2019 Guidelines on Diagnosis and Management of Pulmonary Embolism.)

 Subcutaneous low molecular weight heparin has several advantages over unfractionated heparin including

 Weight-based dosing results in a more predictable anticoagulation effect than does weight-based dosing of unfractionated heparin

-Ease of administration (can be given sc once or twice daily)
+Ease of administration (can be given subcutaneously once or twice a day)

 Decreased incidence of bleeding

 The potential for patients to self-inject (thereby allowing earlier discharge from the hospital)

 Lower risk of heparin-induced thrombocytopenia compared with standard, unfractionated heparin